MAN AND DOG (Romania)

 Ştefan Constantinescu (1968, Bucharest) is a Romanian filmmaker and artist.
 He works in mulitple mediums, including film, photography, artist books and painting.
 He has studied classical painting, film and video at the Bucharest Academy of Art and Film and at the Royal Art Academy in Stockholm.
 In 2009 he represented Romania at the Venice Biennale with the film Troleibuzul 92.
 In 2012 his short film Family Dinner screened in Semaine de la Critique in Cannes, and in 2013 his film Six Big Fish premiered in the competition of the Locarno Film Festival.

-DORU (44) is a Romanian guest worker in Gothenburg.
-He struggles hard to give his family back home in Mangalia a better life and to realise his dream of building his own house.
+Doru (44) is a Romanian guest worker in Gothenburg.
+He struggles hard to give his family back home in Constanta a better life and to realize his dream of building his own house.
 After four years of working in Sweden, Doru has made considerable sacrifices and savings, but he is now very close to fulfilling his dream.

-Doru finds out from his daughter, ELIZA (13), that Nicoleta has been flirting with the father of one of his daughter’s classmates, a successful businessman who lives in a grand house by the sea outside Mangalia.
-This brings everything crashing down for Doru and, accompanied by the dog, he heads out to hold people accountable.
+Doru finds out from his daughter, Eliza, that Nicoleta has been flirting with the father of one of his daughter’s classmates, a successful businessman who lives in a grand house by the sea outside Constanta.
+This brings everything crashing down for Doru and, accompanied by the dog, he heads out to pay his debts and to hold people accountable.

 At the same time, Doru clings more and more to his dog, but even that relationship turns out to be anything but uncomplicated.
 For Doru, the dog becomes a surrogate for the warmth that has been lost in his relationship with his wife and daughter, but just as he can’t control his family, he can’t control the dog.
 When the story escalates, it becomes clear that the dog is a mirror of Doru’s soul – the aggression and unpredictability that has built up inside Doru has also taken root in the dog.

-I believe that an individual can accommodate numerous roles and in my films I have tried to work with the complexity of being both victim and perpetrator.
-Doru is both victim and perpetrator.
+I believe that an individual can accommodate numerous roles and in my films I have tried to work with the complexity of being both a victim and the perpetrator.
+Doru is both.
 He is a person who has become superfluous, and we accompany him in the painful process when his identity is dissolving – when he no longer has a role in the world.

 In my previous films, the goal has been to find the political dimension of the drama which takes place in a love relationship or a relationship that is intimate in some other way.
-That ambition remains, but with Man and Dog I want to tweak that a bit and to more clearly address an ongoing political situation here and now in Europe.
+That ambition remains, but with Man and Dog I want to tweak this a bit and to more clearly address an ongoing political situation in Romania and now in Europe.
 In short, how does politics influence love in a Europe that has been changed in its foundations?
-I want to work with a subject aimed at a wider audience than my previous films and I want it to be an exciting film filled with pain, absurdity and joy – just like life itself!
+I want to work with a subject aimed at a wider audience than in my previous films, and I want it to be an exciting film filled with pain, absurdity and joy – just like life itself!

-I have also started a collaboration with the English sound studio Chime Audio.
-The ambition is to find a more dynamic relationship between sound and vision, a relationship that is both subtle and emotionally strong.
-In my previous films I have used organic, almost inaudible, sounds to affect the viewer.
-I want to continue to develop that, but I want to take the sound design a bit further by using spatialities for dramatic effect.
+The ambition is also to find a more dynamic relationship between sound and vision, a relationship that is both subtle and emotionally strong.
+In my previous films I have used organic, almost inaudible sounds to affect the viewer.
+I want to continue developing that, but I want to take the sound design a bit further by using spatiality for dramatic effect.
 More specifically, I want to explore the dramatic possibilities of the action going on outside the frame of the camera, the sound of action that is, which is a natural outcome of the film’s visual style, since a lot of the dramatic action, by necessity, is going on outside the frame.